darinnstathos/azure-network-protocols/README.md

 <br>

 8. <p>We can now see our rule has been added.
 We will navigate back inside the Microsoft Windows VM and see the traffic on Wireshark.
-We see that the Request has Timed Out.
+We see that the Request has 'Timed Out'.
 This means that there is a Firewall preventing the inbound traffic.</p>

+<Strong>Why block ICMP Traffic?</strong>

 <p>Blocking ICMP (Internet Control Message Protocol) traffic on a firewall is often done for security reasons.
 ICMP can be misused for network reconnaissance, such as ICMP-based scanning or ICMP redirect attacks, which can compromise network security.
 By blocking ICMP traffic, potential vulnerabilities and information leakage can be mitigated, reducing the attack surface and enhancing the overall security posture of the network.
 However, it's important to note that blocking ICMP may also hinder legitimate network troubleshooting and diagnostic capabilities, so firewall rules should be carefully configured based on the specific security requirements and operational needs of the network.</p>